Position

 • Conduct testing and debugging of hardware prototypes.

-• Prepare technical documentation and specifications for hardware components.
+• Prepare technical documentation and specifications.

 Qualifications